-- To ensure pupils and their parent carers are informed and prepared to achieve aspirational next steps into adulthood and/or the world of work.
+- To ensure pupils and their parents & carers are informed and prepared to achieve aspirational next steps into adulthood and/or the world of work.

 Our core aims:

-- All pupils, parent carers and teachers have access to up to date careers information, advice and guidance.
+- All pupils, parents & carers and teachers have access to up to date careers information, advice and guidance.

 - All pupils have access to an engaging, enriched, meaningful and developmental careers programme.

 - All pupils transition to a variety of sustained positive destinations.

 - The Learn to Live Federation has a crucial role to play in preparing students for transitions for their next stage of education, training or employment.
 Careers Education, Information, Advice and Guidance (CEIAG) are an important and integral part of all pupils’ entitlement and learning here at the Federation, to aid their personal and character development.